Skip to main content

 • Hybrid — BM25 + vector search fused with RRF (Hybrid in docs and config)

-• Model-driven — planner policy guided by a model profile when configured
+• Model-driven — policy guided by a model profile when configured

 Sift-backed graph-mode retrieval returns explicit trace structure in the evidence bundle: